Knyazhna/UWFinTech_Group4_Project3/README.md

 ## Future Potential (& WIP)
 Currently this has very exciting future potentials, especially in the post-Covid landscape.
 There's a lot that can be added to this such as hosting it on a server that connects directly to our deployer.py and can execute the actions directly, while having the functionality of an actual webpage environment.
 The folder "HTML server WIP" has a lot of the HTML that we worked on, but unfortunately ran into issues integrating with solcx.
 This is the part that I believe warrants revisiting this project at a later date.

+### Running the webpage WIP
+First, make sure deployer2_web.py (similar to our original deployer.py but more customized towards the html rather than streamlit code) and server.py are in the same folder.
+Run through terminal server.py and it will connect to the webpage.
+### ISSUES
+Currently solcx is not functioning properly and does not return the interfaceList that needs to connect the functions in the smart contracts to the server python file.
+With more time and HTML knowledge I believe this problem can easily be rectified for a functioning webpage that connects to the functionality of the smart contracts.

 ## App Video